 Long bio in, ahem, third person:

-Rebecca Balcárcel authored THE OTHER HALF OF HAPPY, a middle-grade novel from Chronicle Books which earned starred reviews from Booklist and School Library Journal and was named one of the Top Ten First Novels of 2019 by the American Library Association.
+Rebecca Balcárcel authored THE OTHER HALF OF HAPPY, a Pura Belpré Honor Book and ALSC Notable Book that was named one of the Top Ten First Novels of 2019 by the American Library Association’s Booklist.
 Rebecca took her MFA from Bennington Writing Seminars and received their Jane Kenyon Poetry Prize.
 Her work has appeared in journals such as Third Coast and North American Review.
 Pecan Grove Press of St. Mary’s University published her book of poems, Palabras in Each Fist.
 Find her on YouTube as the Sixminutescholar.
 She loves popcorn, her kitty, and teaching her students at Tarrant County College as Associate Professor of English.

-Rebecca Balcárcel’s debut novel, THE OTHER HALF OF HAPPY (2019), is a Junior Library Guild selection that received starred reviews from Booklist and School Library Journal and was named a Top Ten First Novel of 2019 by Booklist.
+Rebecca Balcárcel’s debut novel, THE OTHER HALF OF HAPPY (2019), is a Pura Belpré Honor Book, an ALSC Notable Book, and a Junior Library Guild selection that was called “a must-have for all library collections” by School Library Journal.
 She serves the students of Tarrant County College as Associate Professor of English.

 How to pronounce Rebecca’s name?